brunchboy/shade/README.md

 Offers a web socket used by a daemon running on our home network which relays queries and commands to the blind controller software.

+ <image align="left" width="585" height="1200"
+ src="doc/assets/Status.PNG">

+Incorporates astronomical algorithms and open weather data so that blinds can be closed on warm days during the part of the day where the sun is shining through them, and can allow you to go to sleep enjoying cityscape views, but close the blinds at astronomical dawn so you don't get awakened earlier than you want.

 Originally generated using Luminus version "4.38"